opscontainer/terraform-modules/README.md

 Kindly support our GitHub repository, by following these steps:

-  1. Visit my repository: Navigate to this [GitHub repository](https://github.com/opscontainer/terraform-modules)
+  1. Visit our repository: Navigate to this [GitHub repository](https://github.com/opscontainer/terraform-modules)

   2. Click the "Star" button: On the repository page, you'll see a "Star" button in the upper right corner.
 Clicking on it will star the repository, indicating your support for the project.